freegeek-pdx/mkuser/README.md

 >
 > **ACCOUNT NAMES STARTING WITH PERIOD (.)
 NOTES:**<br/>
 > System Preferences actually allows account names to start with a period (.), but that causes the account name to not show up in `dscacheutil -q user` or `dscl . -list /Users` even though the user does actually exist.<br/>
-> Also, since users with account names starting with a period (.) are NOT properly detected by macOS, their existence can break next available UID assignment by `sysadminctl` and System Preferences and both could keep incorrectly assigning the UID of the user with an account name starting with a period (.) which fails and results in users created with no UID.<br/>
+> Also, since users with account names starting with a period (.) are NOT properly detected by macOS, their existence can break next available UID assignment by `sysadminctl -addUser` and System Preferences and both could keep incorrectly assigning the UID of the account name starting with a period (.) which fails and results in users created with no UID.<br/>
 > Since allowing account names starting with a period (.) would cause those issues and `mkuser` would not be able to verify that the user was properly created, starting with a period (.) is not allowed by `mkuser`.

 <br/>